AbdelrhmanMohamed2001/SOLID-Principles/Single_Responsibility/SRP.md

 3. Organization: We will have a well-organized and easier class.

-# what about Coupling and Cohesion?
+# Difference between Coupling and Cohesion?

 1. Coupling means the degree of interdependencies between modules.